d-exclaimation/relax/README.md

 Special thanks to these amazing projects which help power `relax`:

-- [slack-go](https://github.com/slack-go/slack) for basically everything lol
+- [slack-go](https://github.com/slack-go/slack) for providing the Slack API implementation in Go
+- [quotable](https://github.com/lukePeavey/quotable) for providing API for quotes

 <br/>